 [ <<previous | index | next >> ]

 We're sitting at breakfast in the hotel restaurant, looking out at the activity in the beach and the boats in the ocean.
 Today there is a sort of aerobics class taking place on the beach, led by a women in Muslim headcloth, with five other women in coloured headcloths following her lead, plus three men.
 The men are standing in a group separated from the women by a few metres.
-Three of the women, including the leader, are wearing black robes, while the other three are in black shirts and tracks suit pants.
+Three of the women, including the leader, are wearing black robes, while the other three are in black shirts and track suit pants.

 Now we're at Zanzibar International Airport.
 After a breakfast of mostly cereal and bread or pastries, we returned to our room for final packing before check out.
 The reception desk was ready for us, with our paperwork already on the counter as we approached.
 The bill for the bar drinks and laundry was tallied in US dollars, but there was a conversion to shillings, and I paid in shilling notes, receiving full 1000 shilling notes as they rounded the cost down from some ridiculously uneven number.